 ___ Be awake when your prom-goer returns home.

 And, it wouldn’t hurt to remind them:

-___ Of the Zero Tolerance Law – it is illegal for anyone under 21 to drive with any detectable alcohol in their bloodstream.
+___ Of the Zero Tolerance Law – it is illegal for anyone under 21 to drive with any detectable alcohol or marijuana in their bloodstream.

 ___ Bad decisions at key moments like prom and graduation can influence the future.
 Arrests or convictions can affect the college application process or a job interview.

 ___ It is not just driving that you are concerned about.
 Teens who are drunk or high are more prone to get into fights, be either the victims or the perpetrators of sexual assaults, or get into other accidents that do not necessarily involve a car.

 ___ * Most importantly, remind them you love them, trust in their ability to make good decisions and you are there to partner with them to keep them safe!